Community Acupuncture

 Welcome to Our Community Acupuncture Clinic

 Community acupuncture is the practice of treating multiple people at a time in one room.
-This is a great way to receive the benefits of acupuncture in a cozy community setting, at a more affordable rate.
-Because acupuncture channels give us access to the core of the body, points on the arms, legs, and head can be used for treatment, and there is no need to disrobe.
+This is a great way to receive the benefits of acupuncture in a safe and cozy community setting, at an affordable rate.

 SCHEDULE AND RATES

-Initial appointments are $75 and follow-up appointments are $60.
-Packages are available at a reduced fee ($50 per visit) with options to pay monthly.
+Initial appointments are $77 and follow-up appointments are $63.
+Packages of six and twelves sessions are available at a reduced fee with options to pay monthly.

 Treatment sessions can be expected to last up to 60 minutes for the first visit and 45 minutes for follow-ups.